HiPay Review

 To operator accountEUR primary; multi-currency processing across 150+ currencies per official claims

 Settlement optionsDeposits process instantly across cards and the supported APMs.
-Withdrawals run standard card-rail timing — original credit transactions via Visa Direct or Mastercard MoneySend are available but not flagged as a flagship feature.
+Withdrawals run standard card-rail timing, with original credit transactions via Visa Direct or Mastercard MoneySend available but not flagged as a flagship feature.
 Settlement to merchant account typically lands T+1 to T+3 in EUR.
-Multi-currency processing is available but EUR is the primary settlement currency.
-Refunds take 5-10 business days on cards — standard card-rail timing, slower than instant SEPA or Trustly A2A refunds.
+Multi-currency processing is available, but EUR is the primary settlement currency.
+Refunds take 5-10 business days on cards, standard card-rail timing and slower than instant SEPA or Trustly A2A refunds.
 The settlement profile is competitive with Worldline, Adyen and Stripe for European ecommerce traffic but slower than iGaming-specialist providers like Brite (T+0 same-day) or Trustly (instant on Pay N Play).
-For an iGaming operator (hypothetically — HiPay doesn't serve gambling) the T+1 to T+3 window is unremarkable; for mainstream French ecommerce it's appropriate.
+For an iGaming operator (hypothetically, since HiPay's gambling role is APM-only) the T+1 to T+3 window is unremarkable, and for mainstream French ecommerce it is appropriate.
 Updated Q2 2026.

 Integration & Tech